All Products

 Manually

-If you want to call the CreateInstanceOpsTask API operation to disable tcpdump, you must configure the following parameters:
+If you want to call the CreateInstanceOpsTask operation to disable the tcpdump feature, you must specify the following parameters:

 • OpsType: Set this parameter to tcpdump.